 Have you ever been to Oregon?

-Have you ever watched him walking around?
+Have you ever watched them walking around?

-Uh and you wonder what's going on.
+And you wonder what's going on.

 I mean, it's in the air all the time.

-So if you're there for a day or two, it doesn't affect these people are there forever.
+So if you're there for a day or two, it doesn't affect.

-Now, cannabis, marijuana, no matter how small, and of course, the more the more the worse it is, has an effect on the brain.
+Now, cannabis, marijuana, no matter how small, and of course, the more, the worse it is.

-Like really dangerous parts of the brain.
+That affects violence and depression and schizophrenia, like really dangerous parts of the brain.

-Do you know alcohol does it?
+Do you know alcohol, does it?

 Now, that was a specious argument to start with.